The Lancet: May 12, 2022

 Michigan News: September 2, 2021

-$2M ‘robot assistants’ project aims to reinvent construction industryA $2 million NSF-funded project aims to enable robots to learn from human partners on construction sites, with contributions from Prof. Honglak Lee
+$2M ‘robot assistants’ project aims to reinvent construction industryA $2 million NSF-funded project aims to enable robots to learn from human partners on construction sites, with contributions from co-PI Prof. Joyce Chai and Prof. Honglak Lee.

 Helping autonomous agents make smarter decisions in chaotic environmentsA new algorithm gives autonomous agents the ability to take in batches of multiple instructions at once while responding dynamically to changes in their surroundings.